tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## Lab assignment

 1. Display driver.
 Submit:
-    * VHDL code of the process `p_mux`.
+    * VHDL code of the process `p_mux`,
     * VHDL code of the top layer architecture.

 2. Eight-digit driver.
 Submit:
     * (Hand-drawn) sketch of the driver schematic.

-The deadline for submitting the assignment is before the start of the next laboratory exercise.
+The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.